Juan Carlos Gómez: Heavyweight

 Gómez defeated Don King promoted Oliver McCall via a ten-round decision on 15 October 2005, a result which was changed shortly thereafter to a no contest after Gomez failed a post-fight drug test due to a presence of cocaine.
 Gómez vehemently denied the charge and backed this up by producing a negative test where no drugs were found in his system, though this test was taken two months after the fight.

 After that Gómez announced that he converted to Islam.
 Gómez stated, '"After they stole my victory over Oliver McCall because of doping in October 2005 I was totally devastated.
 I swear that I never doped in my life.
 After the fight I went to the USA where I was built up by the Black Muslim community.
 That's why I converted to Islam.
 I thank Allah for giving me back my courage, energy and self esteem."'
 Gómez then returned to the ring on 15 December 2006 and on 19 October 2007, once again outpointed Oliver McCall winning the WBC International Heavyweight title in the process, then on 27 September 2008, at the Color Line Arena in Hamburg, Germany, Gómez defeated Vladimir Virchis to become the #1 contender for the WBC heavyweight title.

 Gómez faced WBC Heavyweight titleholder Vitali Klitschko on 21 March in Stuttgart, Germany.
 Early in the fight, Gomez managed to frustrate Klitschko by diverting a large number of jabs, but eventually Klitschko was able to establish control using his immense size and superior punching power.
 He was floored by a big right hand in round seven, but managed to get up.
 After a barrage of punches in round nine, the referee stopped the fight.

 On 27 March 2010, Gómez made a successful comeback, defeating Alexey Mazikin to win the WBA International Heavyweight title.
 He went on to defeat Alexander Kahl of Germany on April 9 in Hamburg to record his second victory in a fortnight.

 Professional boxing record

+Personal life

+As of 2025, Gómez is a trainer based in Hamburg.
+He has a large family with eight children.
+His specialization lies in coaching young athletes who are actively involved in their respective sports.